All Products

 How permission checks work

-This layer centrally controls access to all DLF APIs, ensuring that a RAM user can only access their authorized features or console pages.
-We offer two system policies in the RAM console to meet different access requirements:
+This layer centrally controls access to all DLF APIs, ensuring that a Resource Access Management (RAM) user can only access their authorized features or pages.
+The RAM console provides two preset authorization policies to accommodate different access requirements.

 Description